 - John Porter – Human Centered Design & Engineering

 - Hyewon Suh – Human Centered Design & Engineering

 - Arpita Bhattacharya – Human Centered Design & Engineering (co-advised with Sean Munson)

 - Dawn Sakaguchi-Tang – Human Centered Design & Engineering

-- Eun Kyoung Choe – Information Science (co-advised with Wanda Pratt) – Assistant Professor at Penn State University
+- Eun Kyoung Choe – Information Science (co-advised with Wanda Pratt) – Assistant Professor at the University of Maryland

 - Kyle Rector – Computer Science & Engineering (co-advised with Richard Ladner) – now an Assistant Professor at the University of Iowa

 - Matthew Kay – Computer Science & Engineering (co-advised with Shwetak Patel) – now an Assistant Professor at the University of Michigan